Public Health England

 - improving the health of the whole population by sharing their information and expertise, and identifying and preparing for future public health challenges;

 - supporting local authorities and the NHS to plan and provide health and social care services such as immunisation and screening programmes, and to develop the public health system and its specialist workforce; and

 - researching, collecting and analysing data to improve our understanding of public health challenges, and come up with answers to public health problems.

 PHE employs 5,500 staff (full-time equivalent), mostly scientists, researchers and public health professionals.
 It has eight local centres, plus an integrated region and centre for London, and four regions (North of England, South of England, Midlands and East of England and London).
 PHE works closely with public health professionals in Wales, Scotland and Northern Ireland, and internationally.

-The Framework Agreement, between DH and PHE, sets out PHE’s overarching governance arrangements.
+The Framework Agreement, between DHSC and PHE, sets out PHE’s overarching governance arrangements.